pradeepmadanagopalan-hash/SOTIF-AEB-Monte-Carlo-Analysis/README.md

   - In this illustrative workflow, the engineering team is assumed to have identified **sensor noise > 1.50 m** as another hazardous operating condition and documented it as **TC-002**.

-  - With the updated catalogue, the known unsafe scenarios increae (7.8% in Round 1 to 9.2 percentage in Round 2) while the unknon unsafe scenarios decresae (1.3% in Round 1 to 0.5 % in round 2) as expected.
+  - With the updated catalogue, the known unsafe scenarios increase (7.8% in Round 1 to 9.2% in Round 2) while the unknon unsafe scenarios decresae (1.3% in Round 1 to 0.5% in round 2) as expected.

   -   However, a small cluster of scenarios with:

       - **fog severity > 0.25**, and
       - **sensor noise between approximately 0.8 m and 1.5 m**

-  continued to produce hazardous behavior and hence these scenarios remained classified as **Area 3**.
+  continue to produce hazardous behavior and hence these scenarios remained classified as **Area 3**.
 If one were to guess these scenarios might probably arise due to the interaction effects of the fog and the sensor noise.
-Although niether of them ny themselves is severe enough to degrade the perfoance of the AEB, when both values are moderate enough maybe the AEB's perfromance drops.
+Although niether of them by themselves is severe enough to degrade the performance of the AEB, when both values are moderate enough maybe the AEB's performance drops.

-  -   Hence this will now be the next target of the testing team - i.e. to prove/ disprve scientifically that intercation effects exist and once again put solid numbers to it.
+  -   Hence this will now be the next target of the testing team - i.e. to prove/ disprove scientifically that intercation effects exist and once again put concrete numbers to it.

   -   Analysis of the residual hazardous scenarios revealed that the combination: